Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Main Floor.md

 _____

 The statues are harmless.
 Their moving eyes are a simple optical illusion.
 Double doors stand at both ends of the hall.
-Above the doors leading to area KlS hangs a symbol of beaten bronze that looks like a rising or setting sun.
+Above the doors leading to area K15 hangs a symbol of beaten bronze that looks like a rising or setting sun.

 K15.
 CHAPEL
+_______

-Dim, colored light filters through tall, broken, and board­ ed-up windows of stained glass, illuminating the ancient chapel of Ravenloft.
+"Dim, colored light filters through tall, broken, and board­ ed-up windows of stained glass, illuminating the ancient chapel of Ravenloft.
 A few bats flutter about near the top of the ninety-foot-high domed ceiling.
 A balcony runs the length of the west wall, fifty feet above the floor.
 In the center of the balcony, two dark shapes are slumped in tall chairs.

 Benches coated with centuries of dust lie about the floor in jumbled disarray.
 Beyond this debris, lit by a piercing shaft of light, an altar stands upon a stone plat­ form.
 The sides of the altar are carved with bas-reliefs of angelic figures entwined with grape vines.
 The light from above falls directly on a silver statuette.
-A cloaked figure is draped over the altar, and a black mace lies on the floor near its feet.
+A cloaked figure is draped over the altar, and a black mace lies on the floor near its feet."
+_______

 The figure slumped on the altar is all that remains of Gustav Herrenghast, a lawful evil human cleric who tried to obtain the Icon of Ravenloft and did not survive the attempt.
 See "Treasure" below for more information on the icon and Gustav's possessions.